onnx/onnx-coreml/README.md

 * onnx (0.2.1+)

 ## How to use
-Using this library you can implement converter for your models.

-To implement converters you should use single function "convert" from onnx_coreml:
+To convert models use single function "convert" from onnx_coreml:

 ```python
 from onnx_coreml import convert